AlvaroGonzalezRodriguez/FDV_Prototype/Readme.md

 <p>The character has a audio source to play all of the special effects that there will be in the scene.
 It is managed by a script who plays all of the sounds that is implemented in the game.
 There are a charge attack sound, an enemy shot sound and two enemy death sounds.</p>
 <p>The background music is located in a empty object who has another audio source.
 It play an audio clip wich is looping.</p>

-You can look al the sounds and a technical explanation in this link - [Presentation]()
+You can look at the sounds and a technical explanation in this link - [Presentation](https://youtu.be/JWmxQ6K1jn0)